nilearn/nilearn/CONTRIBUTING.rst

 First of all, if you feel like parts of the documentation are unclear, or if you wish that nilearn had a certain feature, which would facilitate your work, it is definitely worth opening a discussion around it.

-    * If you think you discovered a bug, please create `an issue <https://github.com/nilearn/nilearn/issues/new/choose>`_ including a minimal runnable example to showcase it (using Nilearn data) as well as your OS and Nilearn version.
+    * If you think you have discovered a bug, please create `an issue <https://github.com/nilearn/nilearn/issues/new/choose>`_ including a `minimal runnable example <https://stackoverflow.com/help/minimal-reproducible-example>`_ to showcase it (using Nilearn data) as well as your OS and Nilearn version.

     * If you have an idea for a new feature, check if it is in the :ref:`nilearn_scope` and feel free to open `an issue <https://github.com/nilearn/nilearn/issues/new/choose>`_ to discuss it.